contiv/vpp/docs/dev-guide/SERVICES.md

 by the Ligato/vpp-agent.

-The Service plugin consists of two components: the Policy Processor that matches service metadata with endpoints and the Policy Configurator that maps service data received from the Processor into [protobuf-modelled][nat-model] NAT configuration for the Ligato/vpp-agent to install in the VPP.
+The Service plugin consists of two components: the Policy Processor that matches service metadata with endpoints and the NAT44 Renderer that maps service data received from the Processor into [protobuf-modelled][nat-model] NAT44 configuration for the Ligato/vpp-agent to install in the VPP.

-The southbound of the processor is connected to the northbound of the configurator via an interface defined in [configurator_api.go][configurator-api].
-For each service, data from Service and Endpoint Kubernetes APIs are combined into a minimalistic representation of the service known as `ContivService`.
+The plugin, however, is not restricted to VPP-NAT based implementation of Kubernetes services.
+The southbound of the processor is connected to the northbound of the renderer(s) via a generic [renderer API][renderer-api].
+The interface allows to have alternative and/or complementary Kubernetes service implementations via one or multiple plugged renderers.
+For example, in the near future it is planned to support both IPv4 and IPv6 protocols.
+For services, the two protocols could be handled separately by two different renderers.
+Similarly, the set of supported vswitches in the data plane could be extended simply by adding new renderers for services and policies.
+Another use-case is to provide alternative implementation of Kubernetes services for the same stack - one being the default, others possibly experimental or tailor-made for specific applications.
+The set of renderers to be activated can be configurable or determined from the environment.
+Every active renderer is given the same set of data from the processor and it is up to them to split the input and produce a complementary output.
+Currently, the NAT44 Renderer is the only implementation of Renderer API shipped with the plugin.

-Furthermore, the configurator northbound API denotes interfaces connecting VPP with external networks as `Frontends`, and those connecting VPP with service endpoints as `Backends`.
-Configuration for the dynamic SNAT (Internet access for pods) is passed from the processor into the configurator already during resync inside the `ExternalSNATConfig` data type.
+The Renderer API defines server as an instance of `ContivService` - a structure combining data from Service and Endpoint Kubernetes APIs into a minimalistic representation.
+Furthermore, the API denotes interfaces connecting VPP with external networks as `Frontends`, and those connecting VPP with service endpoints as `Backends`.
+The classification of interfaces is VPP-specific and may not be useful for future renderers.

 ![Service plugin layers][layers-diagram]